astorfi/CNTK-World/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``CNTK`` is new and it's hard to find easy-to-use code examples and tutorials for *learning by doing*!
-The Microsoft itself, provided a nice comprehensive `Tutorials Series`_ on what is CNTK and how to design
+The Microsoft itself provided a nice comprehensive `Tutorials Series`_ on what is CNTK and how to design
-and implement deep architecture.
-However, sometimes its tutorials may becaome too verbose and complicated especially
+and implement the deep architectures.
+However, sometimes its tutorials may become too verbose and complicated especially
 with *data-reader* objects and preprocessing phases.
 So there is a need for an open-source project to satisfy the followings:

   1. Covers the basic models.
-  2. Be as simple as possible but not simpler that what is required!
+  2. Be as simple as possible but not simpler than what is required!
-  3. Be actively under developed by the people of GitHub and not only the people on Microsoft!
+  3. Be actively underdeveloped by the people of GitHub and not only the people on Microsoft!
-  4. Examples must be run with one push of button and not more!
+  4. Examples must be run with one push of a button and not more!
   5. And etc, which needs to be added by people who are following this project!

-We hope that, those aformentioned lines would be satisfied in this project.
+We hope that those aforementioned lines would be satisfied in this project.

 ================